Cost-plus Pricing

 Cost-plus pricing is often unjustly mocked for only looking at cost and not at competition or value to the customer.
 However, it is arguably in line with the traditional view on pricing that focuses on fairness and often works well in established and stable markets.

-It does not work well in dynamic markets with many price changes or promotions by competitors, or for products with high capital and low marginal costs such as software or in telco or hospitality.
+It does not work well in dynamic markets with many price changes or promotions by competitors or for products with high capital and low marginal costs, such as software, telco, or hospitality.

 Further reading